-(2) We entered into a JV to develop, purchase and own seniors housing properties.
-During 2018, the JV purchased land for the development of a 78-unit ALF/MC for a total anticipated project cost of \$18,108.
+(1) We entered into a JV to develop, purchase and own seniors housing properties.
+During the second quarter of 2018, the JV purchased land for the development of a 78-unit ALF/MC for a total anticipated project cost of \$18,108.
 The non-controlling partner contributed \$1,081 of cash and we committed to fund the remaining \$17,027 project cost.
-Additionally, during 2018, in a sale-leaseback transaction, the JV purchased an existing operational 89-unit ILF adjacent to the 78-unit ALF/MC we are developing for \$14,400.
+During the third quarter of 2018, in a sale-leaseback transaction, the JV purchased an existing operational 89-unit ILF adjacent to the 78-unit ALF/MC we are developing for \$14,400.
 The non-controlling partner contributed \$2,857 of equity and we contributed \$11,543 in cash.
 Upon completion of the development project, our combined economic interest in the JV will be approximately 88%.
-We account for the JV on a consolidated basis.

-(3) We entered into a JV to own the real estate and develop a 110-unit ILF/ALF/MC community in Wisconsin.
-The commitment totals approximately \$22,471.
+(2) We entered into a JV to own the real estate and develop a 110-unit ILF/ALF/MC community in Wisconsin.
+This development project completed during the second quarter of 2019.

 Shelf Registration Statement.
 We have an automatic shelf registration statement on file with the SEC, and currently have the ability to file additional automatic shelf registration statements, to provide us with capacity to offer an indeterminate amount of common stock, preferred stock, warrants, debt, depositary shares, or units.
 We may from time to time publicly raise capital under our automatic shelf registration statement in amounts, at prices, and on terms to be announced when and if the securities are offered.
 The specifics of any future offerings, along with the use of proceeds of any securities offered, will be described in detail in a prospectus supplement, or other offering materials, at the time of the offering.
+Our shelf registration statement expires on February 28, 2022.